yehia67/documentation/iri/0.1/references/troubleshooting.md

 # Troubleshooting

-**You may find some of these common issues while installing, configuring, or running the IRI.**
+**Use this reference guide to resolve issues related to installing, configuring, or running the IRI.**

+If you can't find the solution to your issue, search the [IOTA StackExchange](https://iota.stackexchange.com/).

 ## Error - trustAnchors parameter must be non-empty